BetterBlood/Master/Labo04/003_DataStorePeformances.md

 Cloud Firestore is the database used by the Datastore.

-Daily quota all undefined :( TODO ASK

 ```

 - Let's suppose you become suspicious that the algorithm for the automatic scaling of
 instances is not working correctly.
 Imagine a way in which the algorithm could be broken.
 Which measures shown in the console would you use to detect this failure?

 ```

-//TODO
 Check the number of instances used in the App Engine console.
 If the number of instances is not increasing or decreasing according to the number of requests or CPU usage, then the algorithm might be broken.
-TODO ASK for more details

 ```